 However, branches of the Samaritans charity across the UK are aiming to turn this year’s Blue Monday into Brew Monday and will be offering a cup of tea and a chat at events across the country.
 The Samaritans helpline is free to call every day of the year if you feel your low mood is not just seasonal.

 To beat simple January blues you can practice altruism.
 There’s a growing body of research that links altruistic behaviour with improved health and a greater sense of wellbeing.
 Help us here at Noah’s Ark to raise money for our new hospice building by taking on one of our challenge events and spreading the word to your friends, family and colleagues.

 “Altruism promotes positive physiological changes in the brain associated with happiness.”

 ~ Mental Health Foundation

-Take a look at just a few ways you can get involved – What are your New Year goals for 2018?
+Take a look at just a few ways you can get involved in our Ways To Fundraise.

 What do you want to do in 2018 - Travel more?
 Get fit?
 Volunteer?
 Join Noah's Ark for #NewYearNewYou

 Take a pinch of love, a spoonful of deliciousness and a great big dollop of generosity and what have you got?